ebajcar/Project-3-syst10199/README.md

 - Week 7.
 PHP basics: variables, control structures
 - Week 8.
 PHP Data Types.
 PHP Functions.
 PHP Sessions.

+Keep in mind that you trying to demonstrate what you have learned in this course.
+When you are drawing on knowledge from other sources, it is your responsibility to document the why and cite the sources (even if it is your own past work!)

 ## Requirements

 **Complete Casino Craps game (PHP version)**